Arctic Homeschool Logistics: Materials, Connectivity, and the Sealift in Nunavut

 Connectivity: Northwestel vs. Starlink

 Reliable internet for online learning has historically been one of Nunavut's most significant infrastructure constraints.
-The legacy provider, Northwestel, serves many communities with satellite-based service that includes data caps.
+Northwestel serves some communities through different connection types, including fibre in select communities, while data caps remain a constraint in some areas.
 A family on a 50GB monthly cap cannot run a streaming-heavy online curriculum without managing data consumption carefully.

-Northwestel: Widely available in Nunavut communities.
-Data-capped plans in many areas.
+Northwestel: Available in some Nunavut communities, with fibre available in select communities.
+Data-capped plans remain common in some areas.
 Speeds and reliability vary by community and weather conditions.
 Adequate for email, PDF downloads, and text-based online programs.
-Not adequate for HD video streaming throughout the day.
+Not adequate for HD video streaming throughout the day in many capped-plan situations.

 Starlink: SpaceX's Starlink service is available in Nunavut and has transformed connectivity for many families.
-Hardware costs approximately $599; monthly service is $120-170.
-Starlink provides significantly higher bandwidth than Northwestel satellite service and, critically, does not impose data caps in most residential plans.
-For families who can afford the upfront hardware investment, Starlink makes bandwidth-intensive online learning feasible.
+Standard hardware costs approximately $759 CAD; monthly service is $140-$170 CAD in the cited market evidence.
+Starlink provides significantly higher bandwidth than legacy satellite service.
+For families who can afford the upfront hardware investment, it can make bandwidth-intensive online learning more feasible.

 Practical implications for curriculum choice: If you are on Northwestel with a data cap, choose curriculum programs that prioritize text, PDF, and downloadable content over streaming video.
-Khan Academy's offline app, CK-12 flexbooks downloaded to a device, and Vista Virtual School courses with PDF-based delivery all work well in bandwidth-limited environments.
+Khan Academy's offline app, CK-12 flexbooks downloaded to a device, and Vista Virtual School courses whose delivery format fits your connection can work better in bandwidth-limited environments.
 Streaming-heavy programs like some supplementary video curricula will hit your data cap quickly.

 Free Download